Brightify/Cuckoo/README.md

 # After running once, locate `GeneratedMocks.swift` and drag it into your Xcode test target group.
 ```

+**WARNING**: To make your mocking journey easier, make absolutely sure that the run script is above the `Compile Sources` phase.

 Input files can be also specified directly in `Run script` in `Input Files` form.